marouenbg/marouenbg.github.io/service.md

 # Service to profession

 I am active in various student and professional associations.
-My activites are focused towards the empowerment of students through professional development and peer training.
+My activities are focused towards the empowerment of students through professional development and peer training.

 ### Past activities